JonasLong/PlagueBot/README.md

 # PlagueBot
- This bot simulates the spread of a fictional disease within a Discord server (think Plague Inc.)
+ This bot runs a minigame which simulates the spread of a fictional disease within a Discord server (think Plague Inc.)

- Users begin as Healthy and have a random chance to become Infected when chatting with an Infected user Admins can configure the probability of transmission, recovery, and mortality using commands
+ Users begin as Healthy and have a random chance to become Infected when chatting with an Infected user.
+Admins can configure the probability of transmission, recovery, and mortality using commands.

 ## Commands
 - help: Displays help message